Ontario Highway 401: Greater Toronto Area

 giving the highway a wide span and four carriageways.
 Unlike the collector lanes, which provide access to every interchange, the express lanes only provide direct access to a select few interchanges.
 Access between the two is provided by transfers, which are strategically placed to prevent disruptions caused by closely spaced interchanges.
 To avoid confusion between carriageways, blue signs are used for the collector lanes and green signs for the express lanes.
 The overall purpose of the collector-express system is to maximize traffic flow for both local and long-distance traffic.

-From the west, the first collector-express section through Greater Toronto is 4.6 km long; it runs from James Snow Parkway (Halton Regional Road 4) to Highway 407.
+From the west, the first collector-express section through the Greater Toronto Area is 4.6 km long, and runs from James Snow Parkway to Highway 407.